mlesnoff/JchemoDemo/src/Julia_Misc/config.md

 **Examples of how to upgrade the global environment from Julia 1.7.3 to 1.8.1**

 - Install 1.8.1 (1.7.3 is already installed)
-- Update the executable path in the settings of VsCode (as indicated in previous section) and re-run VsCode
+- Update the executable path in the settings of VsCode (as indicated in a previous section) and re-run VsCode
-- A new directory "v1.8" should be created at *C:/Users/your_user_name/.julia/environments/v1.8/*.
+- A new directory 'v1.8' should be created under *C:/Users/your_user_name/.julia/environments/*.
 If not, create it
 - Then, **first option (safer)**
     - Copy file *Project.toml* from
         *C:/Users/your_user_name/.julia/environments/v1.7/* to
         *C:/Users/your_user_name/.julia/environments/v1.8/*
     - Type in Pkg REPL:
         ```julia
-        pkg> instantiate
+        (@v1.8) pkg> instantiate
         ```
     - This creates file *Manifest.toml* corresponding to the contents of *Project.toml* and resolves automatically eventual compatibility constraints within the new Julia version